 Ordinarily, one of the following criteria must usually be met before Derby City Council will consider undertaking an assessment for a Special Guardianship Order allowance:

-- That immediately prior to the Special Guardianship Order being made, the child/children were looked after by the Local Authority for a period of at least 3 months and the Special Guardianship order application is part of his/her care plan and has been confirmed with the Independent Reviewing Officer through the review process;
+- That immediately prior to the Special Guardianship Order being made, the child/children were looked after by the Local Authority for a period of at least 3 months and the Special Guardianship order application is part of their Care Plan and has been confirmed with the Independent Reviewing Officer through the review process;

 - The child/children are subject to a Special Guardianship Order as part of a disposal of Care Proceedings or as a direct alternative to care proceedings, whether or not the child/children were looked after by the Local Authority for a period of at least 3 months;